Next: , Previous: gc, Up: Top

 %

-% and `long_option(String, Option)' which convert the short
+% `long_option(String, Option)' which convert the short and long names

-% and/or long names for the option to this enumeration type.
+% respectively for the option to this enumeration type.

 % (An option can have as many names as you like, long or short.)